 Bi/CNS/NB 216.
 Behavior of Mammals.
 6 units (2-0-4); first term.
 A course of lectures, readings, and discussions focused on the genetic, physiological, and ecological bases of behavior in mammals.
 A basic knowledge of neuroanatomy and neurophysiology is desirable.
 Instructor: Allman.
-Given in alternate years; offered 2017–18.
+Given in alternate years; not offered 2018–19.

 Bi/CNS/NB 217.
 Central Mechanisms in Perception.
 6 units (2-0-4); first term.
 Reading and discussions of behavioral and electrophysiological studies of the systems for the processing of sensory information in the brain.
 Instructor: Allman.
-Given in alternate years; not offered 2017–18.
+Given in alternate years; offered 2018–19.

 Bi/CNS/NB 220.
 Genetic Dissection of Neural Circuit Function.
-6 units (2-0-4); third term.
+6 units (2-0-4); second term.
+Prerequisites: Bi/CNS/NB/Psy 150 or equivalent.
+Open to advanced (junior or senior) undergraduates only and with instructor permission.
 This advanced course will discuss the emerging science of neural “circuit breaking” through the application of molecular genetic tools.
 These include optogenetic and pharmacogenetic manipulations of neuronal activity, genetically based tracing of neuronal connectivity, and genetically based indicators of neuronal activity.
 Both viral and transgenic approaches will be covered, and examples will be drawn from both the invertebrate and vertebrate literature.
-Interested students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
+Interested CNS or other graduate students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
 Lectures and student presentations from the current literature.
 Instructor: Anderson.